 Incarcerated people are disproportionately susceptible to dangerous humid heat given preexisting health conditions.
 In fact, 43 percent of the state prison population has a previous mental health diagnosis, and people on psychotropic medications are at increased risk for heat illness.

-The researchers estimated heat and humidity in NUMBER facilities nationwide using data from the PRISM Climate Group and the U.S. Department of Homeland Security.
-Dangerous days were those exceeding 82.4 degrees Fahrenheit (28°C)—the threshold used by the U.S. National Institute for Occupational Safety and Health to limit humid heat exposure under moderate workloads.
+The researchers estimated heat and humidity using data from the PRISM Climate Group across in 4,078 facilities nationwide with data from the U.S. Department of Homeland Security.
+Dangerous days were those where the indoor wet bulb globe temperature – a measure of humid-heat stress – exceeded 82.4 degrees Fahrenheit (28°C)—the threshold used by the U.S. National Institute for Occupational Safety and Health to limit humid heat exposure under moderate workloads.

-Additional co-authors include Victoria D. Lynch, Raenita Spriggs, and Anne E. Nigra of Columbia Mailman School of Public Health.
+Additional co-authors include Victoria D. Lynch, Raenita Spriggs, and Anne E. Nigra of Columbia Mailman School of Public Health, Yoonjung Ahn of University of Kansas, and Colin Raymond of UCLA.

-Funding support for the study was provided by the National Aeronautics and Space Administration (80NSSC22K1872), National Institutes of Health (DP5OD031849, P2CHD058486, ES009089, ES007322, ES033742).
+Funding support for the study was provided by the National Aeronautics and Space Administration (80NSSC22K1872), National Institutes of Health (R00ES033742, DP5OD031849, P2CHD058486, T32ES007322).